 Sexual Assault Awareness Month is about more than supporting survivors—it’s also about education and prevention.
 That starts with shifting the way our communities understand, talk about, and respond to sexual violence.
 It means standing up to victim-blaming, shutting down jokes that normalize assault, and teaching young people about consent and healthy relationships.

 One of the most powerful things we can do as a community is to listen to survivors and truly validate their experiences.
-From there, we can begin changing harmful social norms, increasing support for prevention programs, and creating environments where everyone feels safe and valued.
+From there, we can begin to change harmful social norms, increase support for prevention programs, and create environments where everyone feels safe and valued.

 At AMHC, prevention is woven into every aspect of their work.
 Through school-based education, community partnerships, and professional training, they are helping to create a culture where respect, equity, and safety are the norm—not the exception.